lee-shun/lee-shun/README.md

 ## About Me

-My name is Shun Li, a robotics engineer candidate🤖 and a vimer👍!
+My name is Shun Li!

-I am a highly self-promoted🚀 student and always willing to open my eyes👀 for new knowledge and challenges.
+I am highly self-promoted🚀 and always willing to open my eyes👀 for new knowledge and challenges.
 Several year experience, from the field of UAV✈ modeling/control to robotics localization/mapping (SLAM📷), gives me a relative broad vision for the whole autonomous system.